Japanese encephalitis information for veterinarians

 Read the Hendra virus information for veterinarians for more information on precautions to take when Hendra virus is suspected.

 In early 2022, Japanese encephalitis (JE) was detected in piggeries in Queensland, New South Wales, Victoria and South Australia.

 It is unknown if JE will continue to be detected in pigs in Queensland in future years and should be considered a potential risk when mosquitoes are present.

 Veterinarians play an important role in the surveillance of zoonotic emergency animal disease such as JE.

 JE is a nationally notifiable disease.
-Under Queensland legislation, if you suspect Japanese encephalitis in any animal, you must report it to Biosecurity Queensland on 13 25 23 or phone the all-hours Emergency Animal Disease Watch Hotline (1800 675 888).
+Under Queensland legislation, if you suspect Japanese encephalitis in any animal, you must report it to Biosecurity Queensland on 13 25 23 or phone the all-hours Emergency Animal Disease Hotline (1800 675 888).